ajnikitins/time-series-group-27/README.md

 The copies used for the analysis are included under `data/`.

-## Authors
+## Project context

-This was a group project by:

-- Artūrs Jānis Ņikitins
-- Emanuele Artoni
-- Anna-Bella Dreyfus
-- Madelief van Weerdenburg
+This repository documents my implementation and empirical analysis for a group assignment completed with E. Artoni, A. Dreyfus, M. van Weerdenburg as part of the Time Series Analysis of Economic-Financial Data course at Bocconi University.